dsteyn44/comic_craze_MS3/TESTING.md

 As this was a data driven project much of the testing was done using friends to check the performances of the app.
 In the beginning the regex was too stringfent and users were unable to "easily" sign-up.
 #
 ## Validators used:
 - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+PEP-8 was used for the python code.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)